Gabriel-Mbugua/Shop_app/README.md

-# shop_app
+# Shop Application

-A template with for an eccomerce application using the firebase database to store information.
+A template for an eccomerce application using the firebase database to store, retrieve, delete and edit information.

 # Login Page
 <img src="assets/images/previewImages/login_page.jpg" width = "300">